juxor/afaq/markdown/secJ5.md

 taken and this process of **self**-liberation is reflected in the alternatives we build to help win the class war.

 The struggle **against** capitalism and statism requires that we build **for** the future and, moreover, we should remember that _"he who has no confidence in the creative capacity of the masses and in their capability to revolt doesn't belong in the revolutionary movement.
 He should go to a monastery and get on his knees and start praying.
 Because he is no revolutionist.
 He is a son of a bitch."_ [Sam Dolgoff, quoted by Ulrike Heider, **Anarchism: left, right, and green**, p.
 12]

+[‹ J.4 What trends in society aid anarchist activity?](/afaq/secJ4.html "Go to previous page" ) [up](/afaq/secJcon.html "Go to parent page" ) [J.6 What
+methods of child rearing do anarchists advocate? ›](/afaq/secJ6.html "Go to next page" )